ljwolf/ljwolf.github.io/content/rasa.md

 ---
 *Levi John Wolf*, *Alison Heppenstall*, and *Rich Harris*

-*A Research Agenda for Spatial Analysis (RASA)* is a collection (approximately) 5000 word perspectives on the future of spatial analysis published by Edward Elgar Books.
+*A Research Agenda for Spatial Analysis (RASA)* is a collection (approximately) 5000 word perspectives on the future of spatial analysis published by Edward Elgar Books, [available since the fall of 2024](https://www.e-elgar.com/shop/gbp/a-research-agenda-for-spatial-analysis-9781802203226.html)

 ## Concept